bregman-arie/devops-exercises/topics/kubernetes/CKA.md

 The container failed to run (due to different reasons) and Kubernetes tries to run the Pod again after some delay (= BackOff time).

 Some reasons for it to fail:
-  - Misconfiguration - mispelling, non supported value, etc.
+  - Misconfiguration - misspelling, non supported value, etc.
   - Resource not available - nodes are down, PV not mounted, etc.

 Some ways to debug: